hughpearse/starling-interview-challenge/README.md

 <!-- TOC --><a name="assumptions"></a>
 ## Assumptions

-Given the complex nature of these requirements and the limited time frame, the scope will be limited as follows:
+Transactions in scope will be limited as follows:
 1. A savings goal called "Holidays" will be created
 2. Transactions with specific criteria will be settled
-4. Transactions must be settled
+3. Transactions must be settled
-5. Transactions must be towards the "OUT" direction
+4. Transactions must be towards the "OUT" direction
+5. Transactions between two foreign currencies (which do not match account settings), will be ignored

 <!-- TOC --><a name="show-me-the-solution"></a>
 ## Show me the solution